hodaUsama/hodaUsama.github.io/_posts/2025-05-05-central-tendency.md

 - Best used when data is **skewed or has outliers**
 - Only works with **ordinal, interval, or ratio** variables

+Always sort the data first, then pick the middle value (or the average of the two middle values if there is an even number of observations).

 💡 Example:
 For ages: [16, 17, 18, 40, 90]
 > Median = 18

-✅ Median is **not affected by extreme values** — that's why it's preferred when there are outliers.
+✅ Median is **not affected by extreme values** because it ignores the size of extreme values at the ends of the distribution.

 ```python
 import numpy as np
 data = [16, 17, 18, 40, 90]
 median = np.median(data)
 print("Median:", median)

 ```
 ---